Countryside meets convenience in this highly desirable community

 Golf lovers rejoice – Malvern is home to two highly rated golf clubs.
 White Manor Country Club and Applebrook Golf Club provide scenic backdrop for your favorite Saturday morning outing.
 Residents also enjoy the close proximity to other highly regarded clubs like Aronimink, Waynesborough, Overbrook and Hershey’s Mill.

-With these impressive landmarks, it is not surprising that Malvern is a top pick for many high net worth individuals and families, including professional athletes, business owners and founders, and celebrities.
+With these impressive landmarks, it is not surprising that Malvern homes draw many high net worth individuals and families, including professional athletes, business owners and founders, and celebrities.
 Thousands of these large estates have eliminated the possibility to subdivide, adding thousands of acres of open space to the landscape forever.